 The beautiful thing about ZeroWater filters is that under standard tap water conditions and depending on your household water consumption, filters can last many months.

 ZeroWater users enjoy exquisitely filtered water at an affordable price, without the hassle of needing to maintain an intricate filtration system.Once it comes time to change your filter, the process is seamless as ZeroWater filtration cartridges are designed to do the work for you.
-Pitchers sit on your countertop or fridge until you are ready to hydrate.
-To learn more about our products or the benefits of ion exchange filtration technology get in touch with a ZeroWater specialist today.
+Our water filter pitchers sit on your countertop or fridge until you are ready to hydrate.
+To learn more about our water filter products or the benefits of ion exchange filtration technology get in touch with a ZeroWater specialist today.
 We love chatting with both returning customers and new ones!